 To become accredited, a hospital must review and address AAHA guidelines, many of which require specific protocols and extra steps beyond what’s generally expected in the veterinary field.

 An AAHA inspector then visits the practice for a thorough on-site evaluation.
 Based on feedback, the hospital has a chance to make any necessary adjustments.
-Veterinarians at accredited hospitals are required to have over 50 hours of continuing education each year, and all support staff are required to stay current on new practices and trends in their respective areas.
+Veterinarians at accredited hospitals are required to have over 50 hours of continuing education each year, and all support staff is required to stay current on new practices and trends in their respective areas.

 Once a hospital is accredited, it must undergo an inspection every three years to maintain its designation.